 - To write narrative and persuasive essays, informational texts, poetry, letters, historical fiction, fiction, and non-fiction texts.

 - To be able to research given topics, write reports, and deliver oral presentations of their research projects.

-- In Math, to be able to apply problem solving skills, demonstrate logical thinking, and critical thinking skills in such areas as computation, measurement, algebra, geometry, probability, statistics and data organization (in our American and French standard based classes).
+- In Math, to be able to apply problem-solving skills, and to demonstrate logical thinking and critical thinking skills in such areas as computation, measurement, algebra, geometry, probability, statistics and data organization (in our American and French standard-based classes).

-- In Science, to use a scientific method to explore and research topics in the areas of Life Science, Physical Science, Earth Science; as well as Physics, Astronomy, Geology and Chemistry.
-They will meet or exceed grade level standards, and display their science projects at our annual Science Fair.
+- In Science, to use a scientific method to explore and research topics in the areas of Life Science, Physical Science, and Earth Science; as well as Physics, Astronomy, Geology, and Chemistry.
+They will meet or exceed grade-level standards, and display their science projects at our annual Science Fair.

 - In Social Studies, to demonstrate knowledge of ancient and modern world civilizations, geography, history, and current events.
 They should be able to make cultural and historical connections between both French and American history.

 - In Art, to acquire knowledge about different artists and periods.
-We encourage self-expression and exhibit their artwork throughout the school.
+We encourage self-expression, and for students to exhibit their artwork throughout the school.

 - In Music, to develop vocal and instrumental skills, develop knowledge of musical pieces, and know the historical context of musical pieces.

 - In Physical Education, to complete a measured performance, adapt their movements to different environments, express themselves through dance and gymnastics, and participate in group activities while demonstrating good sportsmanship.

 - To be able to use technology (primarily iPads) to conduct research, document, and keep track of their work.
 This tool is used independently and collaboratively in the majority of subject areas.

 What do we expect them to be able to do with what they know?